prescottprue/firething/README.md

    - Configure as a single-page app (rewrite all urls to /index.html)? -> `Yes`
    - What Firebase project do you want to associate as default? -> **your Firebase project name**
 1. Build Project: `yarn build`
-1. Confirm Firebase config by running locally: `firebase serve`
+1. Confirm Firebase config by running locally: `yarn emulators:hosting`
 1. Deploy to Firebase (everything including Hosting and Functions): `firebase deploy`

-**NOTE:** You can use `firebase serve` to test how your application will work when deployed to Firebase, but make sure you run `yarn build` first.
+**NOTE:** You can use `yarn emulators:hosting` to test how your application will work when deployed to Firebase, but make sure you run `yarn build` first.

 ## FAQ